AwwCookies/ZNC-Modules/Aka/README.md

 To install aka, place aka.py in your ZNC modules folder

 ## Loading
-Aka must be loaded on each network you wish to use it on `/msg *status loadmod Aka`
+aka must be loaded on each network you wish to use it on `/msg *status loadmod Aka`

 ## `trace` Commands